anonymous276/Contents/README.md

  10. Run UE4Editor and open your project.
 It will take some time to compile the environment.

- 11. From 'Windown Menu' select 'World Settings', and change 'Game Mode' to 'AirsimGameMode'.
+ 11. From 'Window Menu' select 'World Settings', and change 'Game Mode' to 'AirsimGameMode'.

  12. Click 'Play' button and enjoy!
 Control commands can be found in 'PythonClient' provided by Airsim.